-Mesh optimization is an essential way for further improving the mesh quality.
+Mesh optimization is a critical way of improving mesh quality.
 Typically, it improves one or several objective functions on mesh quality, such as the aspect ratio, minimum or maximum dihedral angles, etc.

-Mesh optimization is usually done by applying various local mesh operations which either change the node locations or change the mesh connections.
-The most frequently used operations are: node smoothing, edge/face swapping, edge contraction, and vertex insertion.
-These operations are combined according to a schedule to iteratively improve the mesh quality.
+Mesh optimization is usually done by applying various local mesh operations, which either change the node locations or change the mesh connections.
+The most frequently used operations are vertex smoothing, edge/face swapping, edge contraction, and vertex insertion.
+These operations are combined according to a schedule to improve the mesh quality iteratively.
 One can decide to either optimize the whole mesh (global optimization) or only optimize a part of the mesh (local optimization).

 TetGen uses mesh optimization after the mesh generation.
 It locally optimizes the tetrahedral mesh to restore the Delaunay property and to improve the mesh quality.
-The current version uses the maximum dihedral angle as objective function.
+The current version uses the maximum dihedral angle as an objective function.
 It provides options to choose local operations and to restrict the maximum number of iterations in the optimization procedure, see the -0 switch.